SirionRazzer/blog/source/_posts/Comparison-of-Android-app-stores-in-2020.md

 Backed by Android Police, [ApkMirror](https://www.apkmirror.com/) provides its own APKMirror Installer.
 They provide an alternative to app bundle - apkm - as well as traditional APKs.

 ## ApkPure
 [ApkPure](https://apkpure.com/) provides a small console area for app management for developers where you can check stats and comments.
 They provide their own updater app for users like any other app store also.
 Their homepage can be installed (PWA) on the home screen - this is neat and simple.
+Footer on their developer console says they deliver to [10M users worldwide](https://developer.apkpure.com/)

 ## <h2 id="bluestacks">BlueStacks</h2>
 Android Emulator designed to enable Android applications to run on PCs running Microsoft Windows and Apple's macOS.
 Comes with Samsung Galaxy App preinstalled.
 They even provide some [enterprise offerings](https://www.bluestacks.com/enterprise.html).